mvr/mvr.github.io/posts/questions.md

   title page of old books?__

   Those are 'seals', just signatures in stamp form.
-The books I'm thinking of must have once been owned by someone Asian who had their own seal.
+The books I'm thinking of must have once been owned by someone who had their own seal.

 * __What is the connection between barbers and red/white striped poles?__